 - How you pursue your recovery.
 In most cases, people who are represented by experienced attorneys recover more in settlements or lawsuits than those who chose to represent themselves.

 While the amount of damages will differ, the types of damages that you might be able to recover in a brain injury lawsuit are similar.

 The Types of Damages Possible In A Brain Injury Lawsuit

 The specific types of damages that you may be able to recover in a settlement or lawsuit include your past, current, and future…

 - Medical expenses.
 This includes everything from surgeries to rehabilitative therapies to medications.

 - Lost income.
 This may include wages, benefits, or income you are unable to earn from clients or customers.

 - Out-of-pocket costs.
 Do you need help around the house, caring for yourself, or caring for your family?
 These and other out-of-pocket expenses may be recovered.

 - Physical pain and emotional suffering.
 These may be among your most significant damages and may be recoverable in a lawsuit.

 Any other specific expenses may also be recoverable.
-To protect your fair recovery, please start a live chat with us today.
-We would be pleased to schedule a free, no-obligation consultation with you to discuss your rights and possible recovery with you.
+To protect your fair recovery, please start a live chat with us today or contact us online.
+You can also call us directly at 1.800.800.5678 to schedule a free, no-obligation consultation with you to discuss your rights and possible recovery with you.